 The game was a colossal failure on many fronts, but the biggest thing that killed it was another first-person action game that had classes in it also coming out that year: Overwatch.

 While Overwatch and Battleborn are basically apples and oranges, it was pretty clear Blizzard wanted to stop Battleborn dead in its tracks.
-At one point, Blizzard released a beta of Overwatch when Battleborn was about to come out, killing any potential hype.
-It didn’t help that later on Gearbox founder and CEO Randy Pitchford kept going on the defensive over the game, even to act as if there was porn of the Battleborn characters on a subreddit.
+At one point, Blizzard released a beta of Overwatch when Battleborn was just about to come out, killing any potential Battleborn hype.
+It didn’t help that after its release, Gearbox founder and CEO Randy Pitchford kept getting defensive over the game, saying it’s an unappreciated gem.
+He even mentioned there was a subreddit dedicated to porn of the Battleborn characters that supposedly was something he made himself for publicity.
 The game was a hot mess, basically.

 I bought the game for $15 on a Humble Bundle alongside a few other 2K Games.
 I always come into games with low to moderate expectations to avoid being disappointed, but I was actually surprised with Battleborn at the time.
-The art style was quirky, the gameplay was fairly varied, it was clear the guys at Gearbox put a lot of heart and soul into this game.
+The art style was quirky, the gameplay was fairly varied, and it was clear the guys at Gearbox put a lot of heart and soul into this game in spite of its founds constantly putting his foot in his mouth,

 So I was surprised when it was Battleborn that got the Loot Pin for that month, based on one of the robots you had to protect to complete objectives.
-I think it unlocked some fancy skin for use in the game, but the code redemption thing for Loot Crate never worked for me, possibly because of it being a free year subscription.
-I don’t think I’m losing out since it would be bonus content for what is basically a dead game, but it still stings just a little.
+I think it unlocked some fancy skin for use in the game, but code redemption for Loot Crate never worked for me, possibly because of it being a free year subscription rather than a paid one.
+I don’t think I’m losing out, since it would be bonus content for what is basically a dead game these days, but it still stings just a little.

-Come to think of it, I never finished Battleborn’s campaign.
+Come to think of it, I never did finish Battleborn’s campaign.
 I should see if any of my friends are interested in giving the game a go one last time.

 There you have it, May 2016’s Loot Crate.
 It had some cool things as well as some infamous ones, and it’s honestly the most interesting one out of all the Loot Crates I got.
 While I’m not gonna go back and review the ones I didn’t cover – unless there’s any interest – it does highlight a strange time where everybody and their grandma had a monthly crate thing coming out.